-Are wondering what's the best way to manage your Bitbucket secrets?
+Are you wondering what's the best way to manage your Bitbucket secrets?

 Let's set the record straight, secrets do not belong in git repositories.